morrownr/8821au-20210708/README.md

 automatically recompile and reinstall this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.

-Secure mode: The primary installation script, `install-driver.sh`, will support secure mode... if your distro supports the method dkms uses.
-I regularly test the installation script on systems with secure mode on.
-It works very well on Ubuntu based distros.
-Some distros, such as Raspberry Pi OS, do not support secure mode because the hardware they support does not support secure mode making it unnecessary.
-There are distros that do not work with the support currently in use.
-If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure mode off to see if secure mode is the problem.
+Secure Boot: The installation script, `install-driver.sh`, will automatically support secure boot... if your distro supports the method dkms uses.
+I regularly test the installation script on systems with secure boot on.
+It works seemlessly on modern Ubuntu based distros as long as secure boot was set up properly during the installation of the operating system.
+Some distros, such as the Raspberry Pi OS, do not support secure boot because the hardware they support does not support secure boot making it unnecessary to attempt to support it.
+There are distros that may require additional steps to sign the driver for secure boot operation.
+Fedora is an example.
+In installation Step 3, note that `openssl` must be installed as Fedora does not install it by default.
+There will also be another step for Fedora after `install-driver.sh` script is completed.
+This will be explained in the instructions at the appropriate time.
+Overall, secure boot requires that `openssl` and `mokutil` be installed and that additional steps be performed if necessary.
+To test if secure boot is the problem:  If you install this driver and, after a reboot, the driver is not working, you can go into the BIOS and temporarily turn secure boot off to see if secure boot is the problem.

 ### Installation Steps